bakdata/ci-templates/actions/python-poetry-bump-version/README.md

 # python-poetry-bump-version

-This is a composite action bumps the python package version depending on the release type.
+This composite action bumps the python package version depending on the release type.
 This action uses [poetry version](https://python-poetry.org/docs/cli/#version) command to bump the version and changes the version in the `pyproject.toml` file.
-It will also output the old and new bumped version.
+It will also output the old and new bumped versions.

 ## Dependencies